sahabi/sahabi.github.io/_posts/a2017-12-4-Bitcoin-Fees-Estimation.md

 categories: bitcoin fees haskell finance
 ---

+The objective is to develop an web-based, interactive bitcoin transaction fee estimator based on bitcoin core 0.14 implementation.
+Thanks to the excellent blog post by newburry and the orignal document, I'm saved from needing to read the original implementation.

+In this post, I will cover the overall system architecture as well as the implementation details of the system's components which basically code written in Haskell.

 ### Objective

 We want to find the fee rate that you should use to in order for your